 The Planning and Development Department works to ensure that the City of Atlantic City remains a vibrant and sustainable city by partnering with key decision makers and the community to balance the spectrum of needs and interests while addressing the dynamics of growth and change.
 The Planning & Development department guides land use, economic and redevelopment within the Tourism District.
 This process is governed through development and enforcement of land use regulations and standards as established by CRDA’s Masterplan and regulations.

 EngageAC & GIS Platform: To access information pertaining to the GIS system, Codes and Standards and Tourism District Master Plan, you can access the GIS engine or visit our Engage AC section on this website.

-Tourism District: To read more visit Land Use Regulation & Enforcement Division
+Tourism District: To learn more visit the Tourism District web page or see Land Use Regulation & Enforcement Division

 Human Resources Department

 The Human Resources department manages the employee life cycle: recruiting, hiring, onboarding, compensation, training, performance management, and off-boarding.
 HR also enforces company policies and practices and manages employee relations and labor relations; administers payroll, pensions, benefits and leaves; maintains personnel records; and manages certain compliance matters (such as ethics training, audits, and mandatory reporting).
 All functions are performed in accordance with applicable State and Federal statutes and guidelines.

 To View Career Opportunities at the CRDA: Please visit our job opportunity page or send email to Human Resource Director [email protected]